 We are excited and honored to be a part of Keith Fritz's first ever sale of discounted sample works.
 Keith provides wood furniture to interior designers across the country from here in Ferdinand Indiana.
 Please visit our Keith Fritz page to browse the collection.

 Traditional Arts Today is all about creating connections!
 We are a 501c3 nonprofit with a dual mission.
 The first mission is to create connections by providing traditional artists a venue to display and sell their art in our shop, located in an historic home on West 9th Street in Ferdinand, Indiana.
 Not Familiar with Ferdinand?
 Currently, there are over 50 artists primarily from Dubois and surrounding counties showcasing their talent.
-Most items are sold on commission with 70% of the proceeds going directly back to the artists.
+Most items are sold on commission with most of the proceeds going directly back to the artists.
 If you're interested in more information about this, please see the "Call for Artists" tab.

 Unique, high quality items displayed in our shop include inlaid wood cutting boards, handwoven rugs, scarves, throws, and shawls, jewelry crafted from re-claimed treasures, paintings, sculptures, artisan soaps with hand-knitted or crocheted wash cloths, lazy-susans made from bourbon barrels, photography, handmade children’s clothes, baby quilts, and much more.

 Our second mission is to create connections by offering classes in the traditional arts.
 Again, with a focus on the local community, the instructors are primarily local artists who are excited to share their skill and love of the traditional arts.
 Classes are offered in our 9th Street Studio, located in the same historic building as the gift shop.
 We have looms and facilities to offer a broad range of classes.